codevision-org/role-guidelines/README.md

 # role-guidelines
-A list of guidelines for each of the requestable roles on the dicord server.
+A list of guidelines for each of the requestable roles on the discord server.

 ### Available roles:
 - Minecraft Plugin Developer